Inner Bank MCZ

-There are very few offshore sites protected in English seas.
+There are very few sites that lie beyond 6nm and are properly protected in English seas.
 Designation of this marine conservation zone in 2019 would be a valuable addition to the UK network of MPAs, and should afford this seabed protection from damaging activities such as heavy, bottom-towed fishing gear.

 MPA TypeMarine Conservation Zone

 Marine Conservation Zones (MCZs) are designated under UK legislation (Marine and Coastal Access Act 2009) and have been established around England, Wales and Northern Ireland to contribute to the UK MPA network protect a range of nationally important marine wildlife, habitats, geology and geomorphology, and can be designated anywhere in English and Welsh territorial and UK offshore waters.

 Surface Area199.03 km2 (76.85 mi.2)

 Perimeter63.03 km (39.17 mi.)

 Coordinates (central point)50° 44' 7" North, 0° 52' 55" East

 Sandy seascapes that can seem a bit like deserts, but can be full of life.
 Flat fish and sand eels camouflaged on the surface of the sand,worms and bivalves (with their paired, hinged shells) all live in places like these.